swfl20/RockPaperScissors/README.md

 # RockPaperScissors
-Just having some fun with a basic console app
+Just having some fun, creating a rock, paper scissors game on a basic console app